Coffee-0/Backtracking/README.md

 **[47.
 Permutations II](https://leetcode.com/problems/permutations-ii/)**
 Given a collection of numbers, `nums`, that might contain duplicates, return _all possible unique permutations **in any order**._

+`- In this case we are just making a small change: Instead of Iterating over the input array, convert it to a frequency map and iterate over the frequency map.`

 ```python
 def permuteUnique(nums):
     def backtrack(frequency, path, result):